sholtodouglas/sholtodouglas.github.io/_posts/2020-12-18-LearningFromPlayAndLanguage.md

 Next issue.

 ### Representing orientation
 What is the best way to represent orientation of the gripper?
-Corey et al use RPY - we thought we could be clever, and use quaternions to avoid the discontinuities inherent in RPY.
+Corey et al use RPY - we thought we could be clever, and use quaternions to avoid the discontinuities inherent in RPY (typically at $ \pm \pi$.
 A fun fact about quaternions is that the negative of the quaternion is an equivlant representation of orientation. pyBullet (the great simulator we used), is not consistent in the representation as you move in the environment.
 To correct this, you have to create a small check in the environment which checks if the sign on every element of the quaternion is the negative of the previous timestep, in which case - you flip the sign and thus smooth the signal.

 Problem solved?
 Not quite.
 Quaternions must be normalised to be a valid orientation.
 Neural net outputs have no such constraint, besides, we still had a few discontinuities.
 This led us down the path of [5D and 6D rotational embeddings](https://openaccess.thecvf.com/content_CVPR_2019/papers/Zhou_On_the_Continuity_of_Rotation_Representations_in_Neural_Networks_CVPR_2019_paper.pdf)...

 Hold up!
 We had been playing with too many satellites.
-Does a robot's end effector really need to go beyond +/- $\pi/2$ in any axis of rotation?
+Does a robot's end effector really need to go beyond +/- $\pi$ in any axis of rotation?
 Will it ever encounter a discontinuity?
 Not unless you're trying to imitation learn off Houdini.

 Long story short - RPY orientation control worked far better.
-Simple fix wins out again.
+Simplicity wins.

 # Next steps